railsgirlswgtn/fan-fiction-github-challenge/fan-fiction.md

 He also had frequent dreams about the dreaded Whomping Willow.
 Little did he know, the future held a sweet sweet piece of dream-related revenge - biting sneaky Ronbledore and preventing him from time-traveling.
 Again.
 Well, at least for a short while.

 ![whompingwillow](http://images4.fanpop.com/image/quiz/652000/652062_1311432618026_350_220.jpg)

-## Meanwhile ...

-Sirius Black was sitting in Azkaban.
-Alone.
-In the dark.
-Transformed as Padfoot.
-He would get his revenge.

-He'd been plotting for some time, but the likelihood of Peter Pettigrew visiting him in prison, transforming back into a wizard infront of the Dementors and exposing himself for the fraud he was, Sirius reflected, was becoming increasingly unlikely.
-And that didn't even allow for the Dementors not actually caring.
-No. He had to act now.

 ## Back on the train...